Declawing (more formally known as partial digit amputation)

 - When traveling, cover the carrier with a towel to reduce the number of potentially scary external stimuli your cat is exposed to while driving and after you arrive at the clinic.

-- In the car, place the carrier in the footwell behind the driver's seat for maximum safety.
+- In the car, place the carrier in the foot well behind the front seat for maximum safety.

 NOTE: If needed, we can provide you with a very safe sedative for you to give your cat orally before loading them in the carrier to make the whole process easier on both of you.